Bangladesh PM Hasina gets first dose of COVID-19 vaccine | Health

 The government launched the mass vaccination campaign on February 7 after a dry run.
 More than 518,000 people have taken their first doses of the vaccine.

-Bangladesh on January 21 received as a gift from India two million doses of the AstraZeneca-Oxford University vaccine manufactured under license by the Serum Institute of India.
+Bangladesh on January 21 received as a gift from India two million doses of the AstraZeneca-Oxford University vaccine manufactured under license by the Serum Institute of India in Pune.

 The first consignment of 5 million of the 30 million doses of the COVISHIELD vaccine the Bangladesh government purchased from the Serum Institute of India landed in Dhaka on January 25.